Forbrig/encryption_diffie_hellman/source/cesar/readme.md

 * You can have a look at the encrypted message in **/test/out1.txt**.
 * The **key** (an integer) for caerser is inserted manually via terminal.
 * Breaker try to breake the encrypted message in **/test/out1.txt**.
+* You can change the words on **dictionary.dat**, the algorithm break the words by space.

-### Breaker
+### Breaker the encryption

-* The breaker is a brute force algorithm that try the 256 keys possibilities (number of chars in _ascii_).
-For each possibilitie it break words by space and see if there is a word that match equaly in **dictionary.dat**.
+* The breaker is a brute force algorithm that try all the 256 keys possibilities (number of chars in _ascii_).
+For each possibilitie it break the resultant string in words by space and see if there is a word that match equaly in **dictionary.dat**.

 ## Authors